Goldschmidt, Cards clinch playoff spot, rally past Cubs 3-2

-CHICAGO (AP) — Paul Goldschmidt hit a tiebreaking double in the ninth inning and the St. Louis Cardinals clinched a playoff spot by rallying past the Chicago Cubs 3-2 on Sunday for their first four-game sweep at Wrigley Field in almost a century.
+Goldschmidt hit a tiebreaking double in the ninth inning and the Cardinals clinched a playoff spot by rallying past the Chicago Cubs 3-2 on Sunday for their first four-game sweep at Wrigley Field in almost a century.

+“Just relentless on our guys’ part,” manager Mike Shildt said.
+“That’s the way we play baseball.
+That’s the way we compete.”

-NL Central-leading St. Louis qualified for the postseason for the first time since 2015 and stayed three games ahead of Milwaukee.
+NL Central-leading St. Louis qualified for October for the first time it won the division in 2015.
+It also stayed three games ahead of Milwaukee.

 It was the fifth consecutive win for the Cardinals, who came back for a 9-8 victory Saturday on consecutive homers by Yadier Molina and Paul DeJong against Craig Kimbrel in the ninth.

-The time, Chicago manager Joe Maddon sent a dominant Yu Darvish (6-8) back to the mound for the ninth to go for his first complete game since 2014.
-But the result was the same in the Cubs’ fifth consecutive one-run loss.
+This time, Chicago manager Joe Maddon sent a dominant Yu Darvish (6-8) back to the mound to go for his first complete game since 2014.
+But the result was the same in the Cubs’ fifth consecutive one-run loss and sixth straight overall.

+“If you just play back the tape it’s almost unbelievable that it turned out this way,” Maddon said.

-Pinch hitter José Martínez sparked the winning rally with a leadoff triple that glanced off the glove of diving center fielder Albert Almora Jr. Dexter Fowler followed with a sacrifice fly, tying it at 2.
+Pinch hitter José Martínez sparked the winning rally with a leadoff triple that glanced off the glove of leaping center fielder Albert Almora Jr.

+“It was hit hard and it went over my head and I missed it,” Almora said.
+“That’s it.”

+Dexter Fowler followed with a sacrifice fly, tying it at 2.
 After rookie Tommy Edman singled and stole second, Goldschmidt hit a grounder down the third-base line to put the Cardinals in front for good in the Cubs’ rainy home finale.

+“I swung and missed a couple times at some pitches in the middle,” Goldschmidt said.
+“Luckily, I was able to hit that last one down the line.”

 Miles Mikolas pitched 7 2/3 innings of two-run ball and Tyler Webb (2-1) got the last out of the eighth for the win.
 Andrew Miller worked the ninth for his sixth save.

 Nicholas Castellanos hit his career-high 27th homer for Chicago (82-74), which dropped four games back of the Brewers for the second NL wild card.
-The Cubs finished with a 51-30 home record after losing their losing their last six games of the year at Wrigley.
+The Cubs finished with a 51-30 home record after losing their losing their last six games at Wrigley.

 It was the first four-game series sweep for St. Louis (89-67) at Chicago’s famed ballpark since May 1921.

+“It kind of seems that we’ve got the magic going,” Edman said.
+“At any point, we know we’re not out of it.”

-Castellanos also scored the first run of the game when he scampered home on Yadier Molina’s passed ball in the first.
-But DeJong tied it with his 29th homer, a massive drive to Waveland Avenue in the third.
+Castellanos also scored the first run of the game when he scampered home on Molina’s passed ball in the first.
+But DeJong tied it with his 29th homer , a massive shot to Waveland Avenue in the third.

 It was still tied when Castellanos led off the sixth with a drive to center for his 16th homer in 49 games since he was acquired in a July 31 trade with Detroit.

 The Cubs were without Kris Bryant for most of the day after the slugger sprained his right ankle trying to beat out a double play in the third.
-X-rays taken at the ballpark were negative.
+He is scheduled for an MRI on Monday after X-rays taken at the ballpark were negative.

 ONE SWEET TUNE